 I always believe that the saying safety in numbers is something to focus on when starting out.
 You can’t isolate yourself as a freelancer or maker and hope that sales will appear.
 Sometimes we need a helping hand or a way of connection to other people who are going on the same journey to us.
 This is why I am passionate about companies like Crowdfunder who want to help more women set up their own successful businesses.

 Women are often the main care givers while also building their businesses.
 They have children or elderly parents to look after.
 Although this could be seen as a negative it actually means that if more women started their businesses, then more people benefit from their success.
 Although Lee Foster-Wilson didn’t start Bonbi Forest with an investment, she did have help to build her website.
 If you need help too, and some funding would get you started, Crowdfunder have joined together with Back Her Business to help you match fund up to a certain amount.
 They also offer fantastic support during the process.
 You can find out more here: Tell me more!

 And if you do want to start a business like Bonbi Forest and don’t know where to start.
 I have created a free workbook to help you get started.
-You can down load it below.
+You can down load it by clicking the image below.